Kef Governorate

 Kef Governorate (ولاية الكاف Wilāyat el-Kāf [lke̞ːf]; Gouvernorat du Kef) is one of the twenty-four governorates of Tunisia.
 It comprises chiefly part of the dorsal Atlas Mountains and their foothills in north-western Tunisia, bordering Algeria.
 It covers an area of 4,965 km2 and has a population of 243,156 (2014 census).
 The capital is El Kef.
+The region is primarily agricultural and mining.
+The agricultural land, which accounts for 98% of the total area of the governorate, is vast and fertile (485,153 hectares, including 102,215 hectares of forest and 337,489 hectares of agricultural land), enabling it to contribute 4.9% to national agricultural production.

 Administrative divisions

 Twelve municipalities are in Kef Governorate:

 Demographics

 Due to its close proximity to the Algerian border and its historical role in the Algerian War of Independence, Kef has a significant Algerian population, hosting over 6,000 registered Algerian voters, the second largest such community in Tunisia after Tunis.
 Its capital city, El Kef, was the command centre of the Front de Libération Nationale during the Algerian War of Independence against the French in the 1950s.